 Workers’ Compensation Claim Denials

-Many individuals do not know how to properly file their workers’ compensation claim, which can result in the denial of the claim.
+You're not alone.
+Most people don't know how to properly file their workers’ compensation claim.
+Unfortunately, if you don't file properly, your claim could be denied.
 You and your family may be depending on your workers’ compensation benefits to see you through a tough time.
+So, how can you ensure that your claim is filed correctly so that you can get the compensation you're owed.

 - You did not have sufficient information, such as the notice of injury to your employer or medical evidence to prove a disability